 The following changes to the death registration process are now in effect and will differ from the information provided to you in the “What to do After Death – A Practical Guide for Muslims” booklet.

-These changes have come from “Guidance for care of the deceased with suspected or confirmed coronavirus (COVID-19)” published by Public Health England 31/03/20 and by directives from the General Register Office.
+The changes below to standard procedure have come from “Guidance for care of the deceased with suspected or confirmed coronavirus (COVID-19)” and “Coronavirus (COVID-19): guidance for funerals and commemorative events during the coronavirus pandemic” published by Public Health England and by directives from the General Register Office.

 Contacting the Funeral Director